abhisheksrocks/async_button/README.md

 );

 // For this example we created the following 2 custom exceptions
-// In a real-world project one may make use of a different example
+// In a real-world project one may encounter different exceptions

 class CustomNetworkException implements Exception {
   final String message;